ivanz/ivanz.github.io/_posts/2016-06-07-how-does-typescript-discover-type-declarations-definitions.md

 ## Tripple slash comments

-The legacy way to tell TypeScript that we have type declarations we want it to use for `hello` is to use a tripple slash comment like this:
+The legacy way to tell TypeScript that we have type declarations we want it to use for `hello` is to use a triple slash comment like this:

 ```typescript
 /// <reference path="path/to/declarations.d.ts" />